intmus/intas19-20/_14-mastery-and-consolidation/dictation.md

 ### Suggested Melodic Contexts

 The images below show some possible melodic contexts for the intervals.
+Don't know these songs?
+Check out the Spotify playlist **"UI Aural Skills III Simple Intervals In Context"** by user **mirandawilson**.

 If these examples aren't personally meaningful to you, there are lots of sites around the internet with different suggestions.
 Get creative and invent your own chart!

 ![P4]({{ '/images/Week14intervals1.jpg' | relative_url }}){:target='_blank'}
 ![P4]({{ '/images/Week14intervals2.jpg' | relative_url }}){:target='_blank'}